UWPCE-PythonCert/Py300/source/condensed_concurrency.rst

 Pipes (multiprocessing.Pipe):

--Returns a pair of coneected objects
+ - Returns a pair of coneected objects
--Largely mimics Unix pipes, but higher level
+ - Largely mimics Unix pipes, but higher level
--send picked objects or buffers
+ - send picked objects or buffers

 Queues (multiprocessing.Queue):

--same interface as Queue
+ - same interface as Queue
--implemented on top of pipes
+ - implemented on top of pipes
--means you can pretty easily port threaded programs using queues to mutiprocessing -queue is only shared data
+ - means you can pretty easily port threaded programs using queues to mutiprocessing
+   - queue is only shared data

 Other features of Multiprocessing
  - Pools
  - Shared objects and arrays
  - Synchronization primitives
  - Managed objects
  - Connections